 2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

-The 8% Regime Does Not Apply Directly to Individuals
+The 8% Rate Applies Directly to Individuals

 Two-Level Tax Structure: Company & Individual